open-telemetry/opentelemetry-specification/specification/trace/api.md

 #### End

-Finish the `Span`.
-This call will take the current timestamp to set as `Span`'s end time.
+Signals that the operation described by this span has now (or at the time optionally specified) ended.

 Implementations SHOULD ignore all subsequent calls to `End` and any other Span methods, i.e. the Span becomes non-recording by being ended (there might be exceptions when Tracer is streaming events and has no mutable state associated with the `Span`).

-Call to `End` MUST NOT have any effects on child spans.
+`End` MUST NOT have any effects on child spans.
 Those may still be running and can be ended later.

-Calls to `End` MUST NOT inactivate the `Span` in any `Context` it is active in.
+`End` MUST NOT inactivate the `Span` in any `Context` it is active in.
 It MUST still be possible to use an ended span as parent via a Context it is contained in.
 Also, any mechanisms for putting the Span into a Context MUST still work after the Span was ended.

 Parameters:

-- (Optional) Timestamp to explicitly set the end timestamp
+- (Optional) Timestamp to explicitly set the end timestamp.
+  If omitted, this MUST be treated equivalent to passing the current time.

 This API MUST be non-blocking.